Ethical shopping is about buying from brands that care about their impact on people, as well as the planet, and not just about profit margins.

 Once you know what to look for, you can research your favorite brands to learn how they measure up on ethics and sustainability.

 Do you see a step-by-step explanation of their supply chain?
-Is there a paid sick leave?
+Do they proudly say that employees have paid sick leave?
 Or, even better, do they have any ethical certifications (more on that below)?

 There are also a number of groups and organizations that are dedicated to making social and environmental data available to consumers who are interested in ethical shopping.

 In other words, they’ve done the vetting for you.
-Here are few to check out.
+Here are a couple to check out.

 Better World Shopper